77 Best Restaurants in Seattle, Washington

 $

 Bubble tea shops exist around the world, but this just might be the only "farm-to-straw" boba shop.
-The owners source their tea and the produce to make all their flavors directly from farms, and make all the boba in-house, too.
+The owners source their tea and produce directly from farms to make all their flavors, and make all the boba in-house, too.
 The creative coffee and tea concoctions change seasonally, and once a month the line stretches down the block as people line up for the coveted boba-stuffed doughnuts.
+Other times, indulge in a croissant or kouign-amann from Bobae's sister company, Origin Bakery.
+Some drinks are offered in keto-friendly versions, using monk fruit for the sweetener.
+This Woodinville location is near the Woodinville wine district; there are also locations in Issaquah and downtown Kirkland.

 Known For